waldrain/waldrain.github.io/moniwonig.md

 - test the led deckenstrahlerbirnen with R-wert > 0.8
   &ndash; warm led lamp [sample light colour photos 2200-5000 Kelvin](https://www.usa.lighting.philips.com/consumer/led-lights/warm-led-light)

+### Aussenkueche

+Build a nice protected cosy outdoor kitchen area &ndash; aussenkueche im norden: mobile kuechenkaesten, kocher, geschirr, besteck, toepfe, spuele, wasser, ablauf, ablage, kuehlschrank;
+waschmaschine? induktionskochplatte? gasherd mit flaschengas?

+- stahltraeger: the width of the north end of the roof is 7.95 m from the outer corner of the leftmost walmdachsparren corner to the second-rightmost outside edge above the right side of the staircase, and my longest stahltraeger is the same length
+- aussenkuechenwaschbeckengestell: grosses stahlwaschbecken, abwasser in den zisternenueberlauf fuehren

 ### Roofing EGN

 Small (wellplastic?) roofs for: